 Non-technical individuals who want to build and administer a website can benefit from WordPress.
 One of the most significant benefits is all you can do without altering your WordPress website’s core files.

 However, some actions, such as constructing 301 redirects or forcing HTTPS on your website, involve editing a WordPress core file.
-This file is called .htaccess, and it allows you to customize various settings on your website.
+This file is called .htaccess, allowing you to customize various settings on your website.

 By default, .htaccess only performs a few duties relating to your site’s permalinks.
 Still, it may be expanded and changed to perform various activities, such as redirecting users to your site or enhancing its security.